LarryKuhn/CSV-Profiler/README.md

 ## Purpose

 This open-source project was developed to provide a feature-rich column validation and profiling utility for CSV files without the need for writing any code.
 It was also designed to allow quite a bit of extensibility for those understanding Python and regular expressions, and with the expectation that the main testing module be used in the future to validate other file types.
-It should serve as a helpful tool for those working with extremely large files or who work with relatively large files of the same type on a routine basis where validation would be useful.
+It should serve as a helpful tool for those working with extremely large CSV files or who work with relatively large CSV files with the same format on a routine basis where validation would be useful.

-## Modules
+## Python Scripts

-* __<span>csvpcg.py</span>__ - the configuration generator script
+* __<span>csvpcg.py</span>__ - the CSV modeling and configuration generator script

 * __<span>csvprofiler\.py</span>__ - the CSV profiling and validation utility